rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 But, for us humans, an incredible next step happened: we were able to 'say' the same sound in our brain without using our vocal chords.

 What a great magical trick !
-We concatenated meaningful sounds in our head and created a continuous flow of images and ideas.
+We concatenated meaningful sounds in our head and created a continuous flow of sounds and ideas.
 What a life changing moment.

 In the context of this book, let’s call this moment 'thinking'.